Will Your Puppy Be in Their Crate For a Long Time?

 You’ll want to make sure your puppy has a positive association with their designated zone, and you’ll want to introduce the area similarly to how you introduced your puppy to their crate.
 You want them to love being in their puppy zone; your puppy will learn that their zone is where all the good stuff happens!

 Follow the steps below to slowly introduce your dog to their puppy playpen:

 - Take your puppy out for a potty break or walk.

-2. Put your puppy in their play pen and give them a stuffed Kong or other high-value chew toy.
+- Put your puppy in their playpen and give them a stuffed Kong or another high-value chew toy.

 - Leave your puppy alone with their yummy treat for a few minutes.
 Don’t make a big deal about leaving them there without you.
 The more fuss you make about leaving, the more likely your puppy may develop problems with being away from you (and that's no fun for anybody!).
 This step is done while you stay home or leave for a very short period.
 See step 5 for more detail.